YumaWorks/yangpp/docs/source/yangpp/introduction.rst

 Class References
 ---------------------------------

-A class reference is defined with the :ref:`classref-stmt`.
+A class reference is defined with the :ref:`class path string` and exported from the class with a :ref:`classref-stmt`.

+TBD: decide if classref-stmt needed or rely on compilers to find all the class path strings.
+It may be useful for documentation and instructions to YANG modelers needing to write the :ref:`uses-class-stmt` for the class with external references.

+There are two types of class references defined:

+-  **external class reference**: path string document root and context node is the class root of the external class

+-  **current class reference**: path string document root and context node is the class root of the current class

-It allows objects in other classes to be used in YANG validation statements (must, when, path) without knowing the final schema tree locations of the objects.
+An external class reference allows objects in other classes to be used in YANG validation statements (must, when, path) without knowing the final schema tree locations of the objects.

 References to objects in other classes should be done if possible